 All of the writers showcased in The Deaf Way II Anthology portray the Deaf experience with unmatched authenticity, presenting a perfect introduction to the Deaf world.
 Simultaneously, their work demonstrates that deaf and hard of hearing people can write at the highest aesthetic level and offer invaluable insights on the complete human spectrum.

-Tonya M. Stremlau is Associate Professor of English, Gallaudet University, Washington, DC.
+Tonya M. Stremlau is an associate professor of English at Gallaudet University.